Ming dynasty literature: Publishing during the Wanli era (1573–1620)

-Literary societies, from the 1570s to the end of the dynasty
+Literary societies, 1570s–1644

 The decline of imperial power during the reign of the last three Ming emperors—Wanli Emperor, Tianqi Emperor, and Chongzhen Emperor—led to an increase in rivalries within the literary elite, resulting in the formation of numerous literary societies.
 These societies served as preparation for examinations, as well as schools of poetry and political groups.
 One of the most prominent societies was the Donglin Academy, which was reestablished in 1604 in Wuxi and recruited members from all over the empire.
 During the reign of the Tianqi Emperor, the eunuch Wei Zhongxian persecuted the academy's members and their knowledge for political reasons.
 Many of these societies were short-lived and had only a small number of scholars, but membership in a literary society often proved to be advantageous in passing the examinations, as the number of candidates had significantly increased while the number of available spots remained constant.
 The fushe society was the most influential of these societies towards the end of the dynasty, with many of its members achieving success in the examinations.
 Notable scholars who were part of the fushe society included poet Chen Zilong (1608–1647), thinker Huang Zongxi, poet Wu Weiye (1609–1672), and writer Gu Yanwu (1613–1682).
 Many of these scholars remained loyal to the fallen Ming dynasty even after the Qing dynasty came into power.

 One of the primary activities of literary societies during the 1570s and onwards was the production of anthologies containing examination essays, along with accompanying notes and commentaries.
 These works were highly popular and widely read during this time period.
 Due to the limited number of scholars who were able to pass the examinations, some individuals gained recognition as authors of these anthologies, despite their own failure in the tests.
 The examination essay (baguwen), was considered a distinct literary genre that demanded creativity and skill, making it open to critical evaluation.